I’ve long been waiting to visit Japan.

 3. Tsukiji Fish Market

 Want to watch tuna bidding at the largest fish market in all of Japan?
-The market opens at 5 am but come earlier.
-Only 120 people are allowed into the bidding but afterwards, the market is open to all.
+The Tsukiji Fish market opens at 5 am but come earlier.
+Only 120 people are allowed into the bidding.
+Afterwards, the market is open to all.
 Subways don’t open that early however, so you’ll either need to take a taxi or stay somewhere nearby.
+There are sushi restaurants outside the market so you can sample fresh catch.
+Places to stay Tsukiji: As subways don’t open at 5:00am, it’s best to stay in the area if you can.
+Here’s a map of accommodations near Tsukiji Fish Market.

 Location: Take the Oedo line to Tsukiji-Shijo station, exit A1.
 Or take the Hibiya line of the Tokyo Metro to Tsukiji station.